The name of this organization shall be the “Institute of Nuclear Materials Management”, hereinafter referred to as the INMM.

 c.
 Mentor the Vice-President; and,

 d.
-Serve as the INMM liaison to the World Institute of Nuclear Security.
+Serve as the INMM liaison to all organizations with whom the INMM maintains a formal relationship.

 5. OVERSIGHT CHAIRS